arndt-s/spiffe/standards/SPIFFE_Workload_API.md

     // For example, `internal` and `external` to denote an SVID for internal or
     // external use, respectively.
     string hint = 3;

+    // Optional.
+ASN.1 DER encoded PKCS#8 private key the JWT-SVID is bound to.
+    // Corresponds to the `cnf` claim in the svid which contains the public part
+    // of this key.
+    bytes svid_key = 4;
 }

 // The JWTBundlesRequest message conveys parameters for requesting JWT bundles.